Championing Women

 Advances vs. Baseline Household Economics

-In 2020/21, we did comprehensive surveys of 30% of the households in the first two project villages, Uluti and Mhanga, population 1,876, to establish a baseline from which to measure the project’s impact on their livelihoods and standard of living.
+In 2021, we did comprehensive surveys of 30% of the households in the first two project villages, Uluti and Mhanga, population 1,876, to establish a baseline from which to measure the project’s impact on their livelihoods and standard of living.

-In 2024, we surveyed 44% of the same group, 61 households, 13% of the total 447 households in the villages and found:
+In 2024, we surveyed 44% of the same group, 61 households, and found a 67% rise in household income.
+In 2025, we surveyed 121 households, 27% of the 447 households in the two villages and found, compared to 2021:

-• 87% leased land to the project
+• 54% leased land to the company

-• 46% worked seasonally for the project
+• 52% worked for the company

-• 67% rise in annual household income from 360,000 to 601,884 Tanzania shillings (50% rise measured in $ given depreciation of the shilling, from $156 to $234)
+• 375% rise in annual income from 360,000 to 1,708,485 Tanzania shillings

 A man built a new house over two years by selling seeds to the project.